This blog may contain affiliate links. Read our disclosure policy for more info.

 The Granville Island Public Market is open from 9 am to 6 pm every day, including holidays.

 Related read: Need more indoor activities?
 Check out all the best things to do in Vancouver when it rains!

 2. Join a brewery tour at Granville Island Brewing

-Beer.
-Always on our list of things to do!
-Luckily, Granville Island Brewing not only serves some of the best craft beers in the region but also offers fun and interesting tours.
+However, Granville Island Brewing not only serves some of the best craft beers in the region but also offers fun and interesting tours.
 You can join the daily tours for just $12 CAD to find out all about how the beers are made, the history of the brewery, and what makes them so good!

 After your tour, you can hang out in their tasting room and try a flight of beers and pick your favorite.
 I definitely recommend trying their Northwest Pale Ale of something seasonal like the Peach Sour!

 3. Enjoy waterfront drinks

 Granville Island is located in a beautiful area of the city and is surrounded on all sides by the Burrard Inlet.
 There are tons of places to grab a drink with a view of the ocean and city in the background, or of the Granville Island Marina.